fbpx

 Rapid application development helps the organization deliver applications quickly.
 RAD reduces the time-to-market and provides businesses with a competitive edge as any changes can be quickly incorporated into the business.
 Collaboration and user involvement are key in RAD; it ensures that the software meets user needs and expectations.
 By involving stakeholders and users throughout the development process, RAD enhances customer satisfaction.
 Additionally, RAD promotes cost-effectiveness by identifying issues and requirements early on, increasing productivity by leveraging existing components, and improving software quality through continuous testing and refinement.
 While RAD may not be suitable for all projects, its emphasis on speed, flexibility, collaboration, and user-centric development makes it a valuable approach for many organizations.

-Advantages and Disadvantages of Rapid Application Development(RAD) Model
+Benefits of Rapid Application Development(RAD)

 Rapid Application Development Cycle